|

 San Juans, you are in for a very special experience that you will

-never forget.
-Many area whale watching tour operators
+Many area whale watching tour operators network with

-network with each other and even use spot planes to keep track of
+each other and even use spot planes to keep track of the whale's

 The San Juan Islands are a favorite Pacific Northwest vacation spot